galtay/nvidia_drivers/README.md

 # Introduction

 Some notes on getting proprietary Nvidia drivers setup on debian based linux machines.

 # Proprietary Nvidia Driver

 This step requires use of the virtual terminal (tty) reached by pressing `Ctrl-Alt-F1`.
 If you get a blank screen when doing that, the default resolution is probably not compatible with the video card.
-Give the following commands,
+Move through the function keys until you get back to your X-window (i.e. `Ctrl-Alt-F2`, `Ctrl-Alt-F3`, ...).
+The default is usually `Ctrl-Alt-F6`.
+Open a terminal and Give the following commands,

     sudo sed -i -e 's/#GRUB_TERMINAL/GRUB_TERMINAL/g' /etc/default/grub
     sudo update-grub